Class 8 Exam > Class 8 Notes > Social Studies (SST) Class 8 > NCERT Solutions: Public Facilities

 Q8.
 Data on some of the public facilities are collected as part of the Census.
 Discuss with your teacher when and how the Census is conducted.

-Census is conducted after every ten years.
-It counts the entire population of the country.
-It also collects detailed information about the citizens like their age, schooling, occupations, etc.
+Ans: The Census is conducted every ten years to count the entire population of the country.
+It gathers detailed information about citizens, including:

 Q9.
 Private educational institutions – schools, colleges, universities, technical and vocational training institutes are coming up in our country in a big way.
 On the other hand, educational institutes run by the government are becoming relatively less important.
 What do you think would be the impact of this?
 Discuss.

-• Political Influence: Private institutions may wield significant political power through lobbying, potentially shaping education policies to their advantage.
+• Political Influence: Private institutions might gain political power through lobbying, affecting education policies.

-• Economic Effects: While private education can stimulate economic growth, it may also contribute to the commercialization of education, hindering social mobility.
+• Economic Effects: While private education can boost economic growth, it may also commercialise education, limiting social mobility.

-The increasing dominance of private educational institutions at the expense of government-run institutions can have far-reaching implications for society, politics, and the economy.
-While privatization may offer certain benefits such as innovation and economic growth, it also raises concerns about social inequality, democratic values, and the equitable access to quality education for all citizens.
-Therefore, it is essential for policymakers to strike a balance between private and public provision of education to ensure that education remains accessible, affordable, and of high quality for everyone.
+The rise of private educational institutions over government ones can significantly impact society, politics, and the economy.
+While there are benefits like innovation and growth, concerns regarding social inequality and access to quality education remain.
+Policymakers must find a balance between private and public education to ensure it is accessible, affordable, and of high quality for all.

 The document NCERT Solutions for Class 8 Civics Chapter 9 - Public Facilities is a part of the Class 8 Course Social Studies (SST) Class 8.